desplega-ai/business-use/SDK_ARCHITECTURE.md

 ## Overview

-The Business-Use SDK provides a lightweight, synchronous API for tracking business events (`act`) and assertions (`assert`) in production applications.
+The Business-Use SDK provides a lightweight, synchronous API for tracking business events via the unified `ensure()` function.
+The event type is automatically determined based on whether a validator is provided:
+- **Actions** (`act`): Created when `validator` is not provided
+- **Assertions** (`assert`): Created when `validator` is provided

 Events are batched and sent to a backend API to minimize performance impact.

 ### Design Goals